maxtoroq/maxtoroq.github.io/_posts/2015-03-09-aspnet-mvc-next-match.md

 ![Different than last four passwords policy][2]

-If the new password is **not** one of the last four password, we call the base action using the *NextMatch* extension method.
+If the new password is **not** one of the last four passwords, we call the base action using the *NextMatch* extension method.
 If the *ModelState* is valid that means the password was successfully changed, we save the password to the history and return the result.

 If none of our code runs simply return *NextMatch*.